 But, once I read the description, it had me looking back at an older review.
-It wasn’t too long ago that Trader Joe’s offered a Seafood Sriracha Potsticker option.
-While the seafood included here is different, it seemed to be more of a nod to that older option which has disappeared off of shelves.
+It wasn't too long ago that Trader Joe's offered a Seafood Sriracha Potsticker option.
+While the seafood included here is different, it seemed to be more of a nod to that older option that has disappeared off of shelves.

 Perhaps two shrimp dumpling options were just too much for consumers, especially when both are spicy.
 By having salmon, this stands out more, plus the packaging is more consistent with the rest of the line of gyoza.

-Now, as a point of reference, I’ll always steer you away from making these in the microwave.
-These little noodles just don’t deal with it very well.
-These do best in a soup, steamed, or my go to is pan frying them.
+Now, as a point of reference, I'll always steer you away from making these in the microwave.
+These little noodles just don't deal with it very well.
+These do best in a soup, steamed, or my go-to is pan-frying them.

-For $4.99 these are a good option, if you are willing to embrace the fact that they are more of a hybrid of a gyoza and the cooked filling of what tastes like a spicy salmon sushi roll.
-But don’t count on this being 5 servings.
+For $4.99 these are a good option if you are willing to embrace the fact that they are more of a hybrid of gyoza and the cooked filling of what tastes like a spicy salmon sushi roll.
+But don't count on this being 5 servings.
 I had this bag as 2 meals.

 And yes, soy sauce or Trader Joe's Gyoza Dipping Sauce would make a great pairing for this too,